Tornc/mc_ballistics/README.md

 ## TODO

 - [ ] Link the specific Discord message from @sashafiesta.
+- [ ] Make target lead function not inefficient as fuck + fix high trajectory bug where it doesn't find a solution sometimes.
 - [ ] Commenting in simulation.py for estimating cd and g.
-- [ ] Make target lead function not inefficient as fuck.
 - [ ] Create a proper binary without: 1) Pyodide / package load times.
 2) fugly Electron bar.